Before installing a solar panel system, you may want to ask your insurance provider: are solar panels covered by home insurance?

 Solar Panel Insurance

-So, whether you’re a landlord with Home Building Insurance, a renter with Contents Insurance or a homeowner with Combined Home and Contents Insurance with Budget Direct, you can protect your investment in solar panels by making sure they’re covered.
+So, whether you're a landlord with Home Building Insurance, or a homeowner with Combined Home and Contents Insurance with Budget Direct, you can protect your investment in solar panels by making sure they're covered - and could reduce your electricity bill while you're at it.